fosterrath-mila/ift6759/projects/project1/datasources.md

 The raw NetCDF imagery of the Geostationary Operational Environmental Satellite (GOES)-13 provided by the NOAA over the period of interest is quite voluminous (**over 800 GBs**).
 It is split into 15-minute chunks, and the imagery itself covers all of the continental United States with several 16-bit channels.
-For this project's goals, you might only need to focus on small areas of interest around the GHI measurement (SURFRAD) stations.
-Furthermore, many time periods are not very useful for GHI prediction (for example, night time).
+For this project's goals, you might only need to focus on small areas of interest (i.e. patches) around the GHI measurement (SURFRAD) stations.
+Furthermore, many time periods are not very useful for GHI prediction (for example, night time values are not considered in the evaluation of the models).
 It is thus recommended to preprocess this data in order to extract only the useful bits and speed up training.
 Remember: faster data loading means more efficient training, and more efficient training means more time to try models and tune hyperparameters.